SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 * They abstract away most of the complexity of full-featured GUIs without sacrificing flexibility, freeing the developer to focus on business functionality rather than low-level nuts and bolts
 * You do your work in a single language and access the framework functionality through a single API
 * You create a rich user experience by plugging together and configuring well-tested GUI components
-* You develop new GUI components by combining sub-components
+* You develop new GUI components by combining subcomponents
 * You can plug in additional functionality through a thriving ecosystem of open source and commercial addons
 * The GUI is nicely styled by default and is easy to re-skin
 * And on the business side, your data structures bind seamlessly to your interface widgets.